tablesandwaves/tablesandwaves.github.io/docs/monome-electron-live/step-3-connect-to-live.md

 This involves a onetime configuration of the MIDI port that will be establsihed.
 Do the following steps in order:

 1. Update the code for the AbletonLive class to the version below.
-1. Start the Electron app with `npm run start`
+1. Start the Electron app with `npm start`
 1. Launch Live and open its MIDI preferences
 1. Find the entry named "monome in" that is established in the code below, check its box for Sync